1. Registration as a test user

 3. Product study procedure, invitation to product studies

 TestingTime can conduct studies for the customer at different locations and online.
 “In-house” studies take place at a particular time at a location determined by the customer.
-In contrast, “in-home” studies are, as agreed upon by the test subject, conducted at home.
+In contrast, “in-home” studies are, as agreed upon by the test user, conducted at home.
 For moderated “online” studies, the study is conducted at a certain time.
-For unmoderated “online” studies, the test subject must participate in an online survey within a certain period of time.
+For unmoderated “online” studies, the test user must participate in an online survey within a certain period of time.

 4. Other personal data